fastruby/blog/_posts/2020-04-13-deprecation-warnings-rails-guide.markdown

 ]
 ```

-Check out at [this PR](https://github.com/rails/rails/pull/37940) for more details about this new feature.
+Check out [this PR](https://github.com/rails/rails/pull/37940) for more details about this new feature.

 ## Conclusion

-Depending of the size of your application, addressing all deprecation warnings can take quite some time.
+Depending on the size of your application, addressing all deprecation warnings can take quite some time.
 But hopefully this guide will help you to do it faster.

 If you need some more guidance on upgrading your Rails application check out our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/)